 Students do not pass or fail these tests.
 The tests measure student progress toward achievement of Minnesota Academic Standards.
 Tests are one of several measures used to describe how well students and schools are doing.
-The scores tell parents how well their schools and students perform when tested on Minnesota's Academic Standards for Reading, Mathematics, and Written Composition.
+The scores tell parents how well their schools and students perform when tested on Minnesota's Academic Standards for Reading, Mathematics, and Science.

-2014 MCA II RESULTS CLEARBROOK-GONVICK PUBLIC SCHOOL DISTRICT
+2021 MCA III RESULTS CLEARBROOK-GONVICK PUBLIC SCHOOL DISTRICT

 Due to the launch of the MCA-II Assessment Program, in response to the state's more rigorous academic standards, there is a one-time variation in the release of the test, AYP, and school designation.
-Official testing and AYP results were not released until August 2014.
-When MCA-II data was released, the committee and staff analyzed it and other local data during the 2013-2014 school year, to review and revise goals and recommendations.
+Official testing and AYP results were not released until August 2022.
+When MCA-III data was released, the committee and staff analyzed it and other local data during the 2022-2023 school year, to review and revise goals and recommendations.
+Data was not available for the 2019-2020 school year.